rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/usb_updating.md

 1. In the PuTTY terminal, run the following commands:

-    1. Set the device to usb update mode:
+    1. Set the device to usb update mode.

         ```console
         flagutil    -wBfRequestUsbFlash    -v1
         ```

-    1. Reboot the device:
+    1. Reboot the device.
+The update installation will begin.

         ```console
         reboot